 They are so fascinated by the presence of outsiders, that you can see the sheer excitement on their faces.
-Smile and say hello, shake hands, hug, exchange e-mail addresses and revel in the wonderful reaction you get back.
+Smile and say hello, shake hands, hug, exchange e-mail addresses and revel in the great reaction you get back.

 Myanmar or Burma?
 Why Did it Change Its Name?

-The country formally known as Burma gained independence in 1948 from occupying forces, but it wasn’t until 1989 that the ruling military junta (that retains majority power today), changed the country’s name from Burma to Myanmar following a military coup.
+The country formally known as Burma gained independence in 1948 from occupying forces.
+Still, it wasn’t until 1989 that the ruling military junta (that retains majority power today), changed the country’s name from Burma to Myanmar following a military coup.

 Politically, the name Burma was seen as a relic of the country’s former British colonial past, and Myanmar as more inclusive of the many ethnic groups in the country.
 Other names were also changed, which is why you will see Rangoon now referred to as Yangon.

 For tourism, to travel Burma is to travel Myanmar.
 Same same, as they say in Southeast Asia.

 Both Burma and Myanmar are still used interchangeably, on the ground and the world stage.
 This article breaks down the changes, what you ‘should’ say and the question: does it even matter?

 Who Can Travel to Myanmar?
 Visas and How to Get There

 Visas for Myanmar can be obtained online from the official governmental eVisa website and costs $50 (or $56 for an express service).

 Flights to Myanmar are the usual option for travellers as the first mode of entry, with regularly scheduled services from Bangkok.
-But, considering where Myanmar is located – bordered by China to the North and Northeast, Thailand and Laos to the east and India and Bangladesh to its west – there are multiple avenues for land entry also, although not all of them are advised due to safety.
+But, considering where Myanmar is located – bordered by China to the North and Northeast, Thailand and Laos to the east and India and Bangladesh to its west – there are multiple avenues for land entry.
+However, not all of them are advised due to safety.

 Regardless, you must specify a “Port of Entry” in your online application which denotes how you will be getting to Myanmar.
 You will be given a list of options, from which you will need to choose one of the following: